 Return To The Top

 Facing Finance Trouble After Being Convicted For Driving Under The Influence of Alcohol

-It’s no secret!
-Everyone knows how expensive alcohol abuse and use is, while driving.
-But did you know that driving under the influence could be one of the most expensive mistakes you will ever make?
-Off the mark, being convicted for a DUI can cost up to $20,000 or more.
-And that’ doesn’t even include the additional fees included for property damage and other people.
+It’s no secret how expensive alcohol abuse and use is.
+It is twice as expensive when driving under the influence.
+Did you know that driving under the influence could be one of the most expensive mistakes you will ever make?
+From the moment you get caught, being convicted for a DUI can cost up to $20,000 or more, this doesn’t include the additional fees included for property damage and other people.

-And that’s just the beginning!
-Drivers in need of alcohol abuse treatment under the influence who are convicted of a felony DUI can be charged even more.
+That’s just the beginning!
+Drivers in need of alcohol abuse treatment who are convicted of a felony DUI can be charged even more.
 Sounds crazy right?
 If so, there’s a lot more where all of this comes from.
 Check out some of the additional fees that come with being convicted of a DUI

 - Posting bail Misdemeanor DUI: